cgeroux/python-openstack-executor/README.rst

 + lxml

 + OpenStack python clients

+    These clients change rapidly, so it is likely important to use the same version this code was developed and tested with.
+Currently that is 2.6.0.
+    See below installation instructions on how to get the correct version.

 + An OpenStack rc file

     Downloaded from your OpenStack dashboard under Project->Compute-> Access & Security->API Access->Download OpenStack RC File or on east cloud this is now "Download OpenStack RC File v3" the "Download OpenStack RC File v2" option will not work for most users.

 Setting up your environment